mr-page/obisidian/Chem/Salt.md

-# Preparation of solube salts
+# Preparation of soluble salts

 ## The soluble salt
 ![[Github/obisidian/Chem/Solubility of Ionic compound|Solubility of Ionic compound]]